-The TCPA (Telephone Consumer Protection Act) regulations are constantly evolving to keep up with the ever-changing paradigms of online marketing and online consumers’ habits.
+The TCPA (Telephone Consumer Protection Act) regulations are constantly evolving to keep up with the ever-changing paradigms of online marketing and online consumer habits.
 As a marketer, it’s important for you to stay up-to-date and alert, because you need to know how these changes are going to impact your business, for better or for worse.

-We’ve had the pleasure of chatting with Eric J. Troutman of the Troutman Firm and TCPAWorld.com, one of the best-known lawyers in the U.S. telecom legal space, and in this article we will go over the new TCPA rules and regulations to see what’s changing and how to be prepared for it.
+We’ve had the pleasure of chatting with Eric J. Troutman of the Troutman Amin Firm and TCPAWorld.com, one of the best-known lawyers in the U.S. telecom legal space, and in this article, we will go over the new TCPA rules and regulations to see what’s changing and how to be prepared for it.

-TCPA rules: a general overview
+TCPA rules: A general overview

 If you’re not familiar with the TCPA, here is a high-level definition to help you understand what it is.
 In Eric Troutman’s own words: “The TCPA is part of the federal response to the robocall epidemic.
 It’s the statute that prevents the use of certain regulated technology to make calls to cell phones and landlines without certain levels of consent – that are use-case specific – and prevents unsolicited marketing calls to phone numbers that are residential lines on the national DNC (Do Not Call) list.”